-The Connected Living Initiative has a vision to help transform Perth’s housing market by delivering more affordable developments around key transit precincts and activity centres.
+The Connected Living initiative has a vision to help transform Perth’s housing market by delivering more affordable developments around key transit precincts and activity centres.
 A target of 500 new apartments focused on affordability and transit oriented living has been set, to be delivered through Connected Living.